micro/micro/docs/architecture/README.md

 so that your data is isolated in their specific databases and tables and so authentication and accounts are tied to individual namespaces.

 Namespaces encapsulate accounts, resources and networking routing.
+Namespaces beyond this are also useful for feature and branch development.
+It enables subsets of services to be deployed into an isolated namespace for testing.
+This enables a single environment for development to be used in a real world context and for production to enable feature flagging where needed.

 ## Glossary